 In a human-centered care facility like Rehab Select, the staff wants you to have as much time with your loved one as possible.
 They schedule seasonal events and make special arrangements for patients to encourage a healthy family and social life.

-You may feel like you have to sacrifice time with your loved when you move them from a home to an Alzheimer’s facility.
-However, with the nursing facility in charge of your loved one’s care, your time together can be free of the pressures of full-time care-taking so you can fully enjoy each other’s company.
+You may feel like you must sacrifice time with your loved one when you move them from a home to an Alzheimer’s facility.
+However, with the Alzheimer’s facility in charge of your loved one’s care, your time together can be free of the pressures of full-time caretaking so you can fully enjoy each other’s company.

-If you’re in the process of choosing a care setting for your family member, it’s important to tour the Alzheimer’s care facilities and ask as many questions as you need to.
-Feel free to schedule a tour at any of Rehab Select’s facilities by filling out this form, calling the number listed, or emailing.
+Caretaking for a loved one with Alzheimer’s can be a challenge, and we understand that you want to provide the most comfortable environment possible.
+Our trained memory care staff are experts in designing programs that help with the signs and symptoms of Alzheimer’s disease.
+If you’re in the process of choosing a long-term or assisted care setting for your family member, it’s important to tour the Alzheimer’s care facilities and ask as many questions as you need to.
+Feel free to schedule a tour at one of Rehab Select’s facilities.
+Visit one of our five Alabama locations to learn more about how we can support your loved one.